 Kim primarily investigates the psychological antecedents and consequences of human–technology interaction by examining how humans respond to various affordances present in digital media.
 Specifically, he explores the process by which these affordances influence the behavioral and psychological outcomes of technology-mediated communication.
 Kim also develops theoretical paradigms in which human interactions with the latest pervasive technology, such as the Internet of Things, wearable devices, and autonomous vehicles, are perceived as socially meaningful and persuasive.

-Kim has received a total of USD 320,000 in research grants as a sole principal investigator and published over 90 peer-reviewed articles in outlets including the Journal of Computer–Mediated Communication, Human Communication Research, the International Journal of Human–Computer Studies, and the Journal of Business Research.
-His works have been cited nearly 4,000 times and featured in major international news outlets, including TIME, NBC News, Fox News, and the Guardian, as well as in local media in more than 15 countries.
+Kim has received a total of USD 320,000 in research grants as a sole principal investigator and published over 90 peer-reviewed articles in outlets including the Journal of Computer-Mediated Communication, Human Communication Research, New Media & Society, and the Journal of Business Research.
+His works have been cited over 4,100 times and featured in major international news outlets, including TIME, NBC News, Fox News, and the Guardian, as well as in local media in more than 15 countries.

 Kim is the Department's first and only faculty member ever awarded early promotion with tenure.
 He is also the Department's first and only recipient of the Outstanding Research Award (the highest accolade of research excellence at the University), New Researcher Award, Teaching Development Grant, and Teaching Start-up Grant recognizing his world-class research and innovative teaching initiatives.
-According to the standardized citation metrics developed by a Stanford research team based on the Scopus database, Kim is one of the world’s most cited researchers (top 0.5% in the field of human factors; top 0.4% in all scientific fields considered together) and also the most published and cited faculty member in the Department.
+According to the standardized citation metrics developed by a Stanford research team based on the Scopus database, Kim is one of the world’s most cited researchers (top 0.25% in the field of artificial intelligence; top 0.5% in the field of human factors; top 0.4% in all scientific fields considered together) and also the most published and cited faculty member in the Department.